PCOS, the syndrome of hormonal imbalance

 What is polycystic ovary syndrome?

-The nomenclature spok refers to the accumulation of what were once thought to be small cysts around the ovaries.
+The nomenclature spok refers to the accumulation of what were thought at the time to be small cysts around the ovaries.
 In reality, these are follicles that fail to grow during the final stage of the follicular phase and accumulate.
-This condition disrupts egg production, making it a major cause offemale infertility.
+This condition disrupts egg production, making it a major cause of female infertility.

 What are the symptoms of polycystic ovaries?

-The symptoms of this disease are very wide-ranging and generally occur at puberty, but can also appear later.
-They can be very mild, but scan be disabling.
+The symptoms of polycystic ovary disease are very wide-ranging, and usually appear at puberty, although they can also appear later.
+The symptoms may be mild, but can be disabling.

-Diagnosis is made by a gynecologist, endocrinologist or physician.
-To establish whether a woman suffers from PCOS, a family history is first taken, as for the moment lheredity is the only suspected factor.
+PCOS is diagnosed by a gynecologist, endocrinologist or physician.
+To establish whether a woman suffers from PCOS, a family history is first taken, as heredity is currently the only suspected factor.
 This is followed by an analysis of menstrual cycles, a clinical examination, an ultrasound scan of the ovaries and hormone levels.

 At present, there is no cure for the disease.
 However, some symptomatic treatments up to the menopause are possible, and generally help to prevent complications, notably by adopting a healthier lifestyle.

-Sometimes, weight loss can reduce testosterone levels in the body, somewhat regulate the appearance of irregular periods and have a possible positive effect on fertility.
-Medication and psychological support can also be considered.
+In some cases, weight loss can reduce testosterone levels in the body, regulate the onset of irregular menstrual periods and have a positive effect on fertility.
+In addition, medication and psychological support can be considered.
 For example, for hyperpilosity, an oestroprogestogenic pill is often prescribed first, followed by anti-androgens if this is not enough.
 Foracneand hyperpilosity, cyproterone acetate is often prescribed.

-If you suffer, or think you might suffer, from PCOS, we advise you to consult your GP or specialist doctors, who will be able to prescribe a treatment to reduce the symptoms of the disease.
-In any case, we'll be happy to support you at periods with period pants Elia!
+If you suffer, or think you might suffer, from PCOS, we advise you to turn to your GP or specialist doctors, who will be able to prescribe a treatment to reduce the symptoms of the disease.
+In any case, we can help you through your period with Elia menstrual panties!

 Back to blog